 And if they didn’t market beer to 20-something guys, the ads would be even worse than they are now.
 How long would you watch a commercial that featured a bunch of half-bald gray-haired guys my age?
 All nursing beers while they grumbled about politics, the government in general, taxes, the economy and the like?

 If we follow the logic of the Pisco argument, the brewery is somehow responsible for Ryan’s death.
 That’s because brewers advertise to the people most likely to consume their product.
 And this made the product irresistible to people who weren’t quite old enough to consume it legally.

-That’s a hard case to prove, so I suspect this litigation will fail.
+That’s a hard case to prove, so I suspect this case will fail.
 But it probably won’t be the last such effort.

 Fortunately, the solution is simple.
 Get rid of the minimum drinking age.
 That’s how to solve the drinking age issue.
 Under the federal constitution, this is a state matter, as Congress has no authority.

 Congress got around this by tying highway funds to drinking age.
 Unless a state raised it to 21, it would lose some of the federal taxes its residents had paid.